The Biggest Law Firm SEO Mistakes I See (And How to Fix Them)

 - Ensure NAP (Name, Address, Phone) consistency everywhere

 The Fix: Over 60% of legal searches happen on mobile devices.
+Mobile optimization is critical.
 Your website must:

 - Load in under 3 seconds on mobile networks